 Knowing where to find test subjects is one thing, but incentivizing is another.
 Most testing agencies offer gift cards, large promotions and discounts for the e-commerce site, or even just a standard payment.
 Be sure to consider the incentive you’re offering if recruitment numbers are low.

-What and how to test
+What and how to run usability tests?

 The are a number of different methodologies to utilize when user testing, each with its own advantages and disadvantages.
 Which one to choose often depends on your resources and what aspect of your e-commerce site you’ll be specifically investigating.
 In this article, I’ve elaborated on two common test approaches.